maizzle/maizzle.com/content/docs/plaintext.md

 ## Front Matter

-Generate a plaintext version for a single Template by enabling it in its Front Matter:
+Generate a plaintext version for a specific Template by enabling it in its Front Matter:

 ```hbs [src/templates/example.html]
 ---